aboutcode-org/scancode-toolkit/tests/licensedcode/data/datadriven/lic2/bsd-new_123.txt

 /* An agent option structure.
-We need a special structure for the Relay Agent Information option because if more than one appears in a message, we have to keep them seperate. */
+We need a special structure for the Relay Agent Information option because if more than one appears in a message, we have to keep them separate. */

 struct agent_options {
 	struct agent_options *next;